IvannKurchenko/blog-data-quality-on-spark/blog/POST_PART_5.md

 This is yet another auxiliary column added for the following data quality check:
 > The proportion of duplicates by `FlightDate`, `AirlineId`, `TailNum`, `OriginAirportID`, and `DestAirportID` is less than 10%.

-So, we can now specify column with a check:
+So, we can now specify a column with a check:
 ```python
 @register_check_method
 def duplicates_percentage(pyspark_obj, *, percentage: int) -> bool: